 “The road is like driving through a Pinterest board—it’s just so gorgeous,” Rodriguez says.

-The Calaveras Fault meets the San Andreas Fault near Hollister, Calif., and you can see how the seismic activity has shifted sidewalks and curbs.
-Pick up a map at the San Benito Chamber of Commerce to tour the fault’s slow work, including shifting a residential walkway two feet over the years, so it no longer lines up with a house’s front door.
-When you reach the park, look closely and you’ll see the fault has created slight uplift in a north-south direction.
+Closer to town, sit among Manzanillo olive trees and enjoy hip, outdoor dining at The Grove where fire-pit tables create a festive ambience.
+Then, stroll historic downtown Hollister.
+The Calaveras Fault meets the San Andreas Fault near Hollister, and you can see how the seismic activity has shifted sidewalks and curbs.
+Pick up a map at the San Benito Chamber of Commerce and Visitors Center to tour the fault’s slow work, including shifting a residential walkway two feet, so it no longer lines up with a house’s front door.
+When you reach Dunne Park, you’ll see the fault has created slight uplift in a north-south direction.

-Explore California’s largest mission that was founded on June 24, 1797.
-Located in the main plaza of San Juan Bautista, it was the 15th mission of California’s 21 mission churches founded by the Spanish to settle California and to convert Native Americans to Christianity.
+Mission San Juan Bautista, California’s largest mission founded on June 24, 1797, is on the main plaza of San Juan Bautista.
+It was the 15th mission of California’s 21 mission churches founded by the Spanish to settle California and to convert Native Americans to Christianity.
 The church still holds Catholic mass.
-The earthquakes of 1800 and 1906 damaged the mission, but it’s undergone several restoration efforts over the years.
-See the original El Camino Real just beyond the mission's cemetery (where 4,000 Native Americans and Europeans are buried).

 For more information:

 243 Sixth Street, Suite 100, Hollister, CA 95023-3988